sideburn/WatchmanPongV2/README.md

 • Pull the IF chip off the board.
 • Pull the RF modulator out and jump a wire from the RF pin to GND (reference photo arduino.jpeg bottom right corner you will see my jumper).
-• Cut traces on the PCB to the pins on the tuner pot and VHF/UHF chip so it is no longer making contacts to the components on the board.
+• Cut traces on the PCB to the pins on the tuner pot (or remove pot and cut / bend unused pins) and VHF/UHF chip so it is no longer making contacts to the components on the board.
-• Jump a wire from the pot to GND (see photo bodgeWires.jpeg where it says "jump")
+• Jump a wire from the pot to GND (see photo wiring.jpeg where it says "jumper")
 • Run the bodge wires to the arduino.

 I recommend an FD-10A model because the IF chip is surface mounted and easy to remove.